-Homework Assignments will be due at 11:59 pm U.S. Eastern time on Monday each week.
-One member of each homework team must post the team's zip archive of solution files to Canvas prior to the deadline.
+Homework Assignments will be due at 11:59 pm U.S. Eastern Daylight Time (EDT) on Monday each week.
+Just one member of each homework team must post the team's zip archive of solution files to Canvas prior to the deadline.
 Late homework will lose points rapidly, as described in the instructions for each assignment.